-- 1. The auditor's report expresses an unqualified opinion on the financial statements of Cowley County Community College and Area Vocational-Technical School. - 2.
-Two significant deficiencies relating to the audit of the financial statements are reported in the Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed In Accordance With Government Auditing Standards.
-One of the deficiencies is reported as a material weakness. - 3.
-No instances of noncompliance material to the financial statements of Cowley County Community College and Area Vocational-Technical School were disclosed during the audit. - 4.
-There were no significant deficiencies in internal control over major federal award programs were reported in the Report on Compliance With Requirements Applicable to Each Major Program and Internal Control Over Compliance in Accordance with OMB Circular A-133. - 5.
-The auditor's report on compliance for the major federal award programs expressed an unqualified opinion. - 6.
+- 1. The auditor's report expresses an unqualified opinion on the financial statements of Cowley County Community College and Area Vocational-Technical School. - Significant deficiencies relating to the audit of the financial statements are reported in the Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed In Accordance With Government Auditing Standards. - 3.
+No instances of noncompliance material to the financial statements of Cowley County Community College and Area Vocational-Technical School Arkansas City, Kansas, which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - 4.
+No significant deficiencies related to the audit of the major federal award programs as reported in the Report on Compliance with Requirements that Could Have a Direct and Material Effect on Each Major Program and Internal Control over Compliance in Accordance with OMB Circular A-133. - 5.
+The auditor's report on compliance for the major federal award programs for Cowley County Community College and Area Vocational School, Arkansas City, Kansas expresses an unqualified opinion. - 6.
 Audit findings that are required to be reported in accordance with Section 510(a) of OMB Circular A-133 are reported in this Schedule. - 7.
 The programs tested as major programs include: